manojgayala/POPL1/Language Criticism.md

 Tureasy is able to support both procedural and functional programming, because as mentioned earlier its functions have the ability to take care of the instant decision to pass parameters by values or by references.
 These lets the programmer to choose fora function whether to have side-effects or not.Almost all of the builtin functions don't have side-effects, this is very helpful for functional programming style.

-### Classes and OOPs
+### Classes and OOPs  -  well fabricated but subtle.

 Tureasy has Object oriented Programming as one of its most featured part of the language.
-Classes in tureasy are separated into three blocks.i.e the members, constructors, methods are differed from each other and are defined in a block associated to them.This makes the body of a class more organised and also contributes to then encapsulation property of classes.
+Classes in tureasy are separated into three blocks.i.e the members, constructors, methods are differed from each other and are defined in a block associated to them.This makes the body of a class more organised and also contributes to the encapsulation property of classes.

-Classes also let users to define private members and methods in a class and again to promote symbolic coding `_$` and `_specifier` are used for the private stuff of classes.
+Classes also let users to define private members and methods in a class and again to promote symbolic coding `_$` and `_specifier` are used for the private methods/members of classes,`.$` is used for overridden methods.

+Inheritance in tureasy is well-defined.
+Child class constructors have to be paired with some parent constructor, this lets the user to create objects without any irregularity(undeclared variables/objects).
+Multiple Inheritance comes with its challenges.
+But they are carefully taken care in tureasy.For Eg: To resolve the problem of common methods in parent classes, child class has to override this common method.
+This can be some kind of time-taking job as users have to check whether there are any common methods.
+However users who create child classes are  most probably aware of their parents.

+ Even constructors are kind of methods, they don't have any identifiers, this again promotes tureasy's idea of not using redundant keywords.

+Many of the libraries will be maintained using classes.This is aided by the generic version of classes.
+A single class can be created to be compatible for many datatypes.

+### Tags - The bold attempt.

+All the above mentioned features in Tureasy are intended to help the possibility of implementing the soul of tureasy, tags.
+Tags are created to help the programmers improve their code in many ways.
+They are given tips, advices by the tags which are both for their personal development and also to maintain a company's standards.

+All this is done at the compiler-level by **turzers** which analyse the semantics.Although tags are so beneficial, effective usage of those are dependent on the user.If not used properly, they may lead to misleading results.
+So they have to be used only when they are well-known.
+ Full potential of tags may not be visible in the initial stages of this language, as they need more training.

+## Conclusion

+Finally tureasy can be claimed to be a language which is suitable to use reliably in almost all the domains of programming.
+Novelty in Tureasy is that it adapts to the coding environment that is associated to the company that uses this language.
+It is a self-developing language which becomes more powerful for every single compilation of its code.